jeffdaily/parasail/README.md

 - `parasail_sw_scan_8` would use Smith-Waterman, no alignment statistics, using prefix scan vectors, dispatching to the best CPU, for 8-bit integers.
 - `parasail_sg_rowcol_striped_16` would use semi-global, no alignment statistics, output the last row and column of the DP table, using striped vectors, dispatching to the best CPU, for 16-bit integers.

-Note: The blocked vector implementations only exist for sse41 16-bit and 32-bit integer elements.
+Note: The blocked vector implementations only exist for SSE4.1 16-bit and 32-bit integer elements.
 They are not well tested and only exist as a reference implementation of this particular vectorization strategy.

 Note: The dispatcher for the KNC instruction set will always dispatch to the 32-bit integer element implementation since it is the only one supported on that platform.

+### Function Dispatchers

+[back to top]

+As noted in the previous section, if the instruction set and vector width are omitted from the function name, then this function is a CPU dispatching function.
+It is assumed that most users will use the dispatching functions; calling a function for a specific instruction set such as AVX2 would require the user to first check whether the instruction set were supported by the CPU and handle any errors.
+If an instruction set is not supported and the instruction set specific function is still called, it will return NULL and set errno to ENOSYS rather than causing a illegal instruction fault.

+The computational cost of calling the dispatching function is minimal -- the first time it is called it will set an internal function pointer to the dispatched function and thereafter will call the function directly using the established pointer.

 ### Profile Function Naming Convention

 [back to top]

 There is a special subset of functions that mimic the behavior of the [SSW library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library).
 For the striped and scan vector implementations *only*, a query profile can be created and reused for subsequent alignments.
 This can noticeably speed up applications such as database search.
 To create a profile, use

 ```C
 parasail_profile_t* parasail_profile_create[_stats][_{sse_128,avx_256,knc_512}]_{8,16,32,64,sat} (